-The big Japanese distributor is in principle opposed to the Loot Box concept, but it certainly plans to offer us more and more games based on network connectivity rather than single-player feature situations
+The big Japanese distributor is basically opposed to the Loot Box concept adopted by its counterparts - but definitely plans to offer us more and more games based on network connectivity instead of single-player storytelling situations

-The real-money buy-in offers, especially those designed to enable improvement and practical progress in game play itself, continue to be the hottest topic on the market, and now Square Enix, the prominent Japanese company, decides it is time to express its opinion.
+The real money purchase offerings within games, especially those designed to allow for improvement and practical advances in gaming itself, continue to be the hottest topic of conversation in the market - and now the prominent Japanese Square Enix company decides it's time to voice its opinion.

-CEO of the company Stated in an interview That the distributor does not plan to add purchases in addition to the price of standard games in the console market and the PC market, because consumers do not approve of the need for additional payment for the product they have already paid 50 dollars or 60 dollars - as opposed to the mobile world from which the trend came in the first place, Those who made a few dollars may choose to buy additional purchases as a major mechanism for accruing revenues.
+The company CEO Stated in an interview Because the distributor does not plan to add purchases for standard games to the console market and the PC market, because, for him, consumers do not quite understand the need for additional payment for a product that already paid 50 dollars or 60 dollars - this is unlike the mobile world from which the trend came in the first place, where titles are Those who have raised a few dollars may choose to offer additional purchases as a major revenue-generating mechanism.

-It is good to see that there are factors that still choose to try and see the consumers' point of view without thinking only about the line of profits, but that does not mean that Square Enix is not interested in adopting the games approach as a service - the various works will continue to receive DLC content at an additional cost, Online games such as Final Fantasy 14 will also receive micro-transactions at an additional cost.
+It's good to see that there are factors that still choose to try and see consumers' point of view without thinking solely about the line of earnings, but that doesn't mean Square Enix doesn't want to adopt gaming access as a service - the various creations will continue to receive additional DLC content, and mass gaming Online such as Final Fantasy 14 will also receive micro-transactions at an additional cost.

-In addition, the company plans to invest expanded efforts in creating games with more prominent and significant online components at the expense of titles where the main ingredient is a local single player - among others through the famous Eidos Montreal studio, which gave us the latest Deus Ex games.
-In other words, Square Enix may not agree with the specific application of distributors like EA or WBIE, but are definitely interested in finding methods to generate revenue and increased branded profits and existing titles that will not necessarily be liked and understood by the entire gamers community.
+In addition, the company plans to make extensive efforts to create games with more prominent and significant online components at the expense of titles where the main ingredient is a local single player - including through the famous Eidos Montreal studio, which has given us the latest Deus Ex games.
+In other words, Square Enix may not agree with the specific application of distributors like EA or WBIE, but they are certainly interested in finding methods to generate revenue and increased branded profits and titles that may not be appreciated and understood by the entire gamers community.

-Square Enix has already confirmed that in the coming year we are expecting a new game in the series tomb raider (Apparently called Shadow of the Tomb Raider), and it seems that one can only hope that it will be an experience similar to its predecessors - and not a title that will look for an excuse to justify a permanent connection to the network or payment of supplementary packages that are mandatory for anyone who wants to reach their full potential.
+Square Enix has already confirmed that in the coming year we are expecting a new game in the series tomb raider High-quality (probably called Shadow of the Tomb Raider), and it seems to be hoped that it will be a similar experience to its predecessors - and not a title that will seek an excuse to justify a regular network connection or payment for plug-ins that are mandatory for anyone who wants to reach their full potential.